First-Year Writing Competition

 Winner are selected from a shortlist of entries submitted by the instructors of the Writing & Reasoning module.

-Here are the winners of AY2324 Term 2, who impressed us with their originality, creativity, and clarity of expression:
+These are the winners of AY2025-26 Term 2, who impressed us with their originality, creativity, and clarity of expression:

 Here are the winning essays.